 The services they offer are nearly identical, so if you opt for a physical mailbox location, you should consider the monthly rate, hours of operation, the proximity of each site to your home or primary place of business, and the security practices in place at each site.

 Another option to consider is digital mailbox services.
-These services allow you to rent a virtual physical address that receives your mail and packages and forwards them to your home address or another mail facility.
+These services allow you to rent a virtual mailing address that receives your business mail and packages and forwards them to your home address or another mail facility.
 Providers offering this service include:

 Cost: Starts at $6.50/month